tnoff/discord-bot-plugins/README.md

 Playlist functions.

 Commands:
-  create      Create new playlist. delete      Delete playlist item-add    Add item to playlist. item-remove Add item to playlist list        List playlists. queue       Add playlist to queue queue-save  Save contents of queue to a new playlist rename      Rename playlist to new name show        Show Items in playlist
+  cleanup      Remove items in playlist where we cannot find source create       Create new playlist. delete       Delete playlist item-add     Add item to playlist. item-remove  Add item to playlist item-search  Find item indexes in playlist that match search list         List playlists. merge        Merge second playlist into first playlist, deletes second play... queue        Add playlist to queue rename       Rename playlist to new name save-history Save contents of history to a new playlist save-queue   Save contents of queue to a new playlist show         Show Items in playlist

 Type !help command for more info on a command.
 You can also type !help category for more info on a category.